Yukitoshi12345/PWA-Text-Editor/README.md

 The project was uploaded to [GitHub](https://github.com/) at the following repository:
 [https://github.com/yukitoshi12345/PWA-Text-Editor/](https://github.com/yukitoshi12345/PWA-Text-Editor)

+You can access the deployed application with the Render link: https://pwa-text-editor-tjti.onrender.com

 ## License

 This project is licensed under the [MIT License](https://github.com/Yukitoshi12345/PWA-Text-Editor/blob/main/LICENSE).